patrickbower/patrickbower/readme.md

 # Patrick Bower

-This is my personal website to demonstrate my creative and technical powers
+This is my personal website to demonstrate some creative and technical chops

+### About

+This is the third incarntion but it's still holding up nicely with some classic technology.
+While I could redevelop using a fancy framework (JavaScript natuarlly), it's simple enough to not need any.

 ### Dependencies